 Though not as popular as the emulators mentioned at the top, viDS is certainly mighty, with an incredible level of compatibility for an extensive catalogue of Nintendo DS games.
 We were totally surprised by how smooth and fast this emulator worked across file-formats.
 The emulator offers a “3D rendering game engine”, supports customization of key mappings and controls, save/restoration of game states, easy selection of game programs using the File browser, huge database of cheat codes, and an exhibition of cover art for games.
 In its latest update, viDS has received a major design overhaul, minor bug fixes, better dependability, and a faster load-speed.
 Again, this app may not be available on the Google PlayStore depending upon where you live.
 In that case, simply download its APK file and install on your phone/tablet.

 We’ve provided you a list of the most popular and high-quality DS emulators that are currently available online.
+If you have keen interest in Android stuffs, then you can check more articles related to Android.
 While most of these are free, you’ll see that a couple of them do charge a fee for extra features.
 Before you shell out any money, we’d suggest that you first use the free version, check the reviews, and only if you love the overall experience, go ahead and make a purchase.
 Note that all the emulators offer similar features but a few go the extra mile and offer additional customization as well as multi-platform compatibility.
 Your choice must hinge on mainly three factors – your budget, your gaming system preferences (whether only DS or others), and your customization requirements.
 In case we’ve forgotten to mention any other good DS emulators, please bring it to our notice by commenting in the section below.